Police Department Brenham Texas

 An investigation by the Texas Rangers reportedly confirmed both the civil rights violations and multiple breaches of departmental policy.
 Their findings also state that former Chief Powell failed to hold his officers accountable for their actions.

 Police corruption is the abuse of authority for personal or financial gain, ranging from minor favors to systemic criminal behavior.
-It erodes public trust, undermines the rule of law, and can have devastating effects on individuals and communities
+It erodes public trust, undermines the rule of law, and can have devastating effects on individuals and communities.

 Corruption of authority: The misuse of a position of authority for personal benefit.
 This can include taking small gratuities like free meals or discounts in exchange for favoritism.